zeroepix/goprofiler/README.md

 will always show, a level 1 will show when the global level is 1 or higher.
 The idea is to create your profiling code and categorize it once, and when you want to watch the profiling data, you run the app with a -p1 or -p5 flag depending on how much detail you want
 (only useful if you've set profilers up going to level 5).

+It's important to note, that when a function runs, each profiler will still need to check whether it should record data, so it will definitely consume some unnecesssary cpu cycles.
+It does not record data unless it is active, but it does do a few comparison checks
+(if true, if mylevel < globallevel, that sort of thing).
+If you are after absolute speed, then after identifying and optimizing problematic code you may consider removing the profiling code as you see fit.

 Example Usage: